Parallels/rq-dashboard/README.md

 ## Maturity notes

 The RQ dashboard is currently being developed and is in beta stage.
-It is currently not possible to run RQ dashboard against default (localhost) Redis connections.
+It is currently not possible to run RQ dashboard against anything but the default (localhost) Redis connections.
 (Patches welcome :))